kaijagahm/ygdpDashboard/README.md

     separate R script in order to reduce clutter in the main app script.
     This is the script to edit if you want to add or change the information presented in the “How to use” and “About” sections.

+-   **literature/**: some papers that describe analysis/viz methods relevant to the RGB mode of the app.
+May be relevant for future app development.
+See the RGB mode issue on GH.

 -   **sketches/**: preliminary dashboard sketches, which I used to design the final product.